HeartWise-AI/Orion/README.md

 - project: The project name for the run.
 - entity: The entity name for the run.
 - resume: Whether to resume training from a checkpoint.
-- rand_augment: Whether to use random augmentation.
+- rand_augment: Whether to use random data augmentation.
-- resize: The size to resize the images to.
+- resize: The size to resize the video to.
-- apply_mask: Whether to apply a mask to the images.
+- apply_mask: Whether to apply a mask section to the videos to hide patient information.
-- view_count: The view count for the images.
+- view_count: The view count for the videos for multi-view classification.
 - save_best: The metric to use for saving the best model.
 - metrics_control: The metrics control parameters.
 - transforms: The transforms to apply to the image